 Livermush.
-The mention of the word brings to mind one of two things - a versatile meat, served primarily for breakfast or a response of, "I'm not sure what that is, but it sounds really gross."
+The mention of the word brings to mind one of two things: a versatile meat, served primarily for breakfast, or a response of, "I'm not sure what that is, but it sounds really gross."
 Whoever named the dish wasn't doing it any favors.
-Neither "liver" nor "mush" conjure up a good meal for most people.
-And let's face it - it really doesn't look that appetizing.
+Neither "liver" nor "mush" conjures up a good meal for most people.
+And let's face it, it really doesn't look that appetizing.
 When the ingredients list consists of "pork liver and head parts" and the name literally consists of the word "mush," there must be some good reason this food has thrived, right?

 What Is Livermush?

 Primarily consisting of ingredients like pig liver and cornmeal, and generally seasoned with sage and black pepper, livermush is all formed together in a rectangular loaf.
 It's really just made up of what's left of the pig after the good parts are taken and used.
 It's not far from scrapple that you would find in Mid-Atlantic states like Pennsylvania and Delaware.
 The only difference is scrapple has a little less cornmeal and a different amount of liver (scrapple could have more, less, or even no liver at all).

 As the name implies, liver is a required part of livermush.
 You'll only find livermush in North Carolina and now and then in South Carolina and Virginia.

 Where Did Livermush Come From?

 If the question is where does livermush come from, just take a look at a few of the ingredients listed above: head parts and pork liver.
 The specifics are best left unsaid.
 But if you're asking where did it come from, as in the history of it, that's an easier answer.